excelsior-oss/excelsior-jet-maven-plugin/README.md

 (all platforms), create an Excelsior Installer setup (Windows and Linux only) or an OS X application bundle/installer.

-Excelsior JET supports many more features than this plugin.
+The plugin unlike Excelsior JET itself does note yet support building Eclipse RCP applications and some advanced features are not supported as well.
-We plan to cover all those features in the future.
+We plan to cover all those features in the future and if you need some functionality that is not covered yet you may facilitate its appearing via creating a feature request [here](https://github.com/excelsior-oss/excelsior-jet-maven-plugin/issues).

 ### Usage

-You need to copy and paste the following configuration into the `<plugins>` section of your `pom.xml` file:
+If you have a plain Java SE application, you need to copy and paste the following configuration into the `<plugins>` section of your `pom.xml` file:

 ```xml
 <plugin>